A company-wide Massive Multiplayer Crossover

 - Resident Evil 6 is this for the Resident Evil franchise.
 Including Leon Kennedy, Chris Redfield, Ada Wong, and even the returned Sherry Birkin and a son of Albert Wesker, all face off against a new, global bioterrorism threat, rather than confined to certain locations to chase down a singular threat.

-- End War, now retconned out of canon, is one of these for the Tom Clancy game verse, including former members of the Ghosts and Rainbow, along with Third Echelon.
+- End War is one of these for the Tom Clancy game verse, including former members of the [[Video Game//Ghost Recon Ghosts]] and Rainbow, along with the H.A.W.X. squadron and Third Echelon.

 - As part of Artix Entertainment's 10th anniversary celebration, six of their active online games at the time (AdventureQuest, DragonFable, MechQuest, AdventureQuest Worlds, EpicDuel, and HeroSmash) were attacked by Chairman Platinum and his company, EbilCorp, sparking a cooperative war in which the playerbases of all six games had to band together as one and eliminate the invading forces in every single game within a week.
 The players won.